antononcube/RakuForPrediction-book/Presentations/TRC-2022/TRC-2022-Antonov-Implementing-ML-algorithms-in-Raku-Abstract.md

 ## Abstract

-In this presentation we discuss the implementations different Machine Learning (ML) algorithms in Raku.
-Their main workflows are also demonstrated.
+In this presentation we discuss the implementations of different Machine Learning (ML) algorithms in Raku.

+The main themes of the presentation are:
+- ML workflows demonstration
+- Software engineering perspective on ML implementations
-We concentrate on the software engineering elements of behind the corresponding packages and how ML algorithms can be utilized with Raku's unique features.
+- ML algorithms utilization with Raku's unique features

-Here is a list of the ML algorithms that are outlined and demonstrated:
+Here is a list of the considered ML algorithms:

 - Fundamental data analysis
   - Outlier identifiers ("ML::OutlierIdentifiers")